-Parameter name Description a .1 .
-The constant amount of basal area by which to increase a tree's basal area.
+Parameter name Description Adult Constant Area Growth in sq. cm/yr The constant amount of basal area by which to increase a tree's basal area.

 The amount of diameter increase is calculated from a constant basal area increment.
 The increase is calculated as follows: